MatthewDailey/open-sdr/README.md

 sdr server
 ```

 This will output an MCP config JSON object you can use to configure an MCP client.

+[Claude Desktop](https://modelcontextprotocol.io/quickstart/user) is a great MCP client to get started with.
+This will allow you to make requests of OpenSDR like any other LLM tool without using the terminal.

 ## How does it work?